 - Teaching Leadership

 **The programs listed above hold national specialized programmatic approval (SPA) recognition: Art Education, Communication Sciences and Disorders, Counselor Education, Music Education, and School Psychology.

-The following measures are provided to show the impact on P-12 learning and teaching effectiveness from Georgia Southern completers.
-Teacher assessment on Performance Standards (TAPS) and Student Growth Percentiles (SGP’s).
-These are data points provided by the GaPSC and are used in evaluating teacher effectiveness, as well as representing a percentage of Georgia Southern’s overall program effectiveness rating.
-Detailed information about the measure can be found in the links below.
+The following measures are provided to show the impact on P-12 learning and teaching effectiveness from Georgia Southern completers: Teacher Assessment on Performance Standards (TAPS) and Student Growth Percentiles (SGP’s).
+These are data points provided by the GaPSC and are used in evaluating teacher effectiveness and completers’ impact on P-12 learning.
+Detailed information about the measure can be found in the links below:

 Measure 2: Satisfaction of Employers and Stakeholder Involvement (Initial and Advanced)